DidiDigits/RFLAB_GPIB-UNO/Python/Readme.md

 ### 2. initialize_instrument.py
 This function was created to initialize the instrument connection, regardless of whether you choose to work with pyVISA or pySerial.
 The function returns either a VISA or serial connection to the instrument, first attempting to connect via a conventional GPIB-USB adapter with pyVISA.
 If this connection fails, it defaults to establishing a connection via GPIB-UNO.

-IMPORTANT: The serial, pyserial and pyVISA are required dependencies.
+IMPORTANT: The serial, pyserial and pyVISA libraries are required dependencies.

 ---